 assigned to Commander Coastal Division 15.
 On July 2, 1969, he was onboard a

-swift boat (PCF-87) which was conducting harrassment and interdiction fire
+swift boat (PCF-87) which was conducting harassment and interdiction fire

-about 50 miles south of Qui Nhon, South Vietnam, when the boat was hit by an
+about 50 miles south of Qui Nhon, South Vietnam.

 Petty Officer Fransen was killed by wounds inflicted by the mortar.
 Navy